Papeel/TFG/README.md

-## The model is so heavy, I cant upload it :D
+## The model is so heavy, I can't upload it :D